hello-robot/stretch_tutorials/README.md

 ![](./images/banner.png)
 # Overview
 ![](./images/stretch_top_view.png)
-The Stretch Tutorials reposotory provides tutorials on programming the Stretch robots.
+The Stretch Tutorials repository provides tutorials on programming Stretch robots.
 The tutorials are organized into the following tracks.

 | Tutorial Track                                         | Description                                                       |